Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 Both verifiers implement staleness checks based on a `maxStalenessPeriod` to ensure certificates are not verified against outdated operator information.

 **Note: Setting a max staleness period to 0 enables certificates to be confirmed against any `referenceTimestamp`.
-In addition, setting a `maxStalenessPeriod` that is greater than 0 and less than the frequency of table updates (daily on testnet, weekly on mainnet) can result in certificates be unable to be confirmed.**
+In addition, setting a `maxStalenessPeriod` that is greater than 0 and less than the frequency of table updates (daily on testnet, weekly on mainnet) can result in certificates be unable to be confirmed.** See the [staleness period](#staleness-period) in the appendix for some examples.

 ---

 ## ECDSACertificateVerifier